Football NSW: State

+Metropolitan

 Associations and Branches

 As one of two state governing body for football in New South Wales, Football NSW oversees all aspects of the sport within the southern part of the state.
 At a local level, Football NSW works with 15 regional-based constituent association members which oversee in all aspects of the sport within their respected region.
 Three Football NSW branches also exist in a similar capacity.